keu/docs/software/manage-airflow-versions.md

 ### Step 4: Deploy to Astronomer

-To push your upgrade to your Astronomer Nebula Deployment, run:
+To push your upgrade to your Deployment, run:

 ```sh
 astro deploy